 Edinburgh has a rich literary history counting numerous influential writers among its alumni, but for fans of the Harry Potter franchise it’s most excitingly home to J.K.
 Rowling.

-Whilst Rowling wasn’t necessarily born in Edinburgh, she did move there in the early 90’s – just around the same time that she started writing the Harry Potter series.
-Because of this, it’s thought that the city provided Rowling with a lot of inspiration for her novels, and if you have a wander around Edinburgh, it’s easy to spot the similarities between her books and the capital.
+Whilst Rowling wasn’t actually born in Edinburgh, she did move to the city in the early 90’s – around the same time she started writing Harry Potter.
+Because of this, it’s thought that Edinburgh provided Rowling with a lot of inspiration for her novels, and if you have a wander around town, you’ll easily spot the similarities between her books and the capital.

 10am | Let’s begin with somewhere to get a nice breakfast to start off your day.
 Spoon, down Nicolson Street, is a popular café, once owned by Rowling’s brother-in-law, which supplied the struggling author with a warm place to write and endless cups of coffee to keep her brain wired.
 Back then it was called Nicholson’s Café, but apart from a name change, it has remained virtually the same, and boasts a rather fancy plaque dedicated to Rowling, along with a diverse bistro menu.

 11am | If you cross the road to South College Street, and head towards the National Museum of Scotland, you will find yourself at Potterrow.
 It’s nothing particularly special – just a sign on a path – but being along a route Rowling would have taken hundreds of times, you can’t help but think this might be where she got the name for her most famous character.

 George Heriot’s School